github-education-resources/GitHubGraduation-2021/_data/AmeerYHassan/AmeerYHassan.md

 ---

-name: AmeerYHassan # No longer than 28 characters
+name: Ameer Hassan # No longer than 28 characters

 institution: New Jersey Institute of Technology 🚩 # no longer than 58 characters